 This creates a new data source called England within our project, created not within any folder but just in the root of the project.
 Great Britain is not part of the Schengen area so logically England should not be grouped within the Schengen Zone Countries folder.

-Suppose we save the Europe project and then close it, and then we use File - Recent Projects to open up the World.map project we had previously saved.
-We can see that within the Europe data source in that project a new data source, England, has been created within the Europe project.
+Next, we use File - Recent Projects to open up the World.map project we had previously saved.
+We can see that within the Europe data source in that project a new data source, England, has been created.

 In the screenshot above we are looking at Manifold .map projects that are nested three levels deep: there is the World.map project which contains a nested Europe.map project.
 That, in turn, contains nested data sources created from England.map, France.map and Germany.map projects.
 We could expand any of those data sources and work with the components they contain or create new components or data sources in them just as if we were working at the root of the World.map project.